BTCtoolshed/TippingWallet/README.md

 To access the submenu, click all 3 top buttons on the eInk Feather Wing at the same time to enter the submenu.
 Pick the Left button to begin signing a transaction.
 You will need an SD card with the Private Key Phrase to start the process.

 You will also need another SD card on which you have saved a Partially Signed Bitcoin Transaction.
-You can do this with Bitcoin Core or with BlueWallet or other wallets.
+You can do this with BlueWallet or other wallets.
 Save the PSBT as this name: "This.psbt" to the SD card.

 Follow the instructions on the eInk display for signing a transaction.
 After the transaction is signed, the full transaction will be listed in the file "THAT.psbt" .
 You can broadcast the transaction in Bitcoin Core or BlueWallet or any other wallet that can accept Bitcoin raw transactions.